Welcome to Mrs. Abel's Math Class Website.

 First, go over the assigned problems from previous homework.
 Keep a list of all the problems you have been given.

 This is easy in my class, since I print it all out for you.
-Pick one or more representative problems from each section and make sure you can get the correct answer.
+Pick one or more representative problems from each section to rework, making sure you can get the correct answer.
 Do this with all the material; it is true in my class and almost always true elsewhere that if you have mastered the assigned homework, you will do well on the exam.

 You can fool yourself into thinking you can solve a problem when you are looking at the answer book or at a worked-out solution.
 Then when the exam comes around, your mind is a blank without the example to follow.
 Test your knowledge of